School of Psychology

 • Year 1

 • In your first year, you’ll study the basic theories of psychology, covering learning, social, developmental, clinical, cognitive and physiological psychology.
-You will also develop your skills in methods of psychological research, information technology, communication and critical thinking.
+From methods of psychological research, to information technology, communication and critical thinking, you’ll begin developing important skills for the workplace.
 On the human biology side, you’ll cover biochemistry, the human life cycle, genes, organisms and populations.

 Core modules